NCEA Compatibility

 If we compare lines 2 - 4 of Listing 10 with their equivalents in Listing 11 we see that the "Hours" key in Listing 10 has been replaced by the "PayData" key in Listing 11.
 Also the value of this key is a dictionary.

 This dictionary has three key-value pairs.
-The keys are 1, 2 and 3, indicating the first three pay perioes of the year.
+The keys are 1, 2 and 3, indicating the first three pay periods of the year.
 The value of each key represents the number of hours worked by the employee during that pay period.

-Lines 6 - 10 are identical to their equivalents in prevous examples and so we start with line 11.
+Lines 6 - 10 are identical to their equivalents in previous examples and so we start with line 11.
 This the variable hoursData gives us a pointer to the dictionary which is the value of the "PayData" key.

 Lines 12 - 16 control the processing of the employee's pay for all of the pay periods provided.
 The entire block forms the body of a for loop.